1 in stock

 Small crickets or roaches or mealworms are typically offered though they’ll eat bugs from your porch light too.
 They may stop feeding for a period of time once their abdomen gets full.
 If you offer a deep substrate they will burrow.
 Some care should be taken that the substrate is not so loose that it will fall in on them (cave in).
 If you offer a substrate that is shallow then you will probably see them more, but they are probably happier with a deeper substrate.
 In this case a piece of bark or something else for them to hide under is recommended (see related products below).
 Room temperature is fine and warmer is fine too.

 Tank/soil humidity can be added and maintained by pouring a little water into one side of the substrate.
-A small, shallow water dish can be offered too, though they get most of the moisture they need through eating their prey.
+A small, shallow water dish can be offered too for larger ones, though they get most of the moisture they need through eating their prey and the slightly moist substrate.

 If you get table vinegar in your eyes it would probably be worse than spray from vinegaroons because it is more of a liquid, but of course it depends on how much of each you actually got in your eyes.
 Their spray is a liquid too but finer, more like a misting than a stream in most cases.
 Even when they spray your hand you can hardly feel it unless you happen to be unusually sensitive to vinegar (or vinegaroons).
 A lot of times they won’t even spray if you bother them.
 Different individuals are more or less likely to spray.
 Different people have a different sensitivity to it.
 I should recommend that you wash your hands if you are sprayed, but I don’t worry about it personally, at all.